 Pareto’s contrarian thinking

 The idea to go against the trend is nothing new.
-However, in modern economic thinking the idea arose from the Italian economist Vilfredo Pareto.
+However, in modern economic thinking, the idea arose from the Italian economist Vilfredo Pareto.
 In 1906 be wrote how 80% of the land belonged to 20% of the population.
 He went on to see the 80/20 ratio in many other things.
-For example he noted that in his garden 20% of the pea pods produced 80% of the output.
-He also wrote how aggregate wealth distribution also followed this pattern.
+For example, he noted that in his garden 20% of the pea pods produced 80% of the output.
+He also wrote how to aggregate wealth distribution also followed this pattern.

 The natural investment conclusion was if you followed 80% of the people you would be in the group with 20% of the wealth.
 While if you went against the trend you would be in the group controlling 80% of the capital.
 Pareto did not directly write this but this is how contrarian extrapolated this to an investment strategy.